Carlos Hathcock: Early life and education

 Hathcock was born in Little Rock, Arkansas, on May 20, 1942 to parents Carlos Norman Hathcock I (1919–1985) and Mae Thompson (1920–1989).
 He grew up in Wynne, Arkansas, living with his grandmother Myrtle (1900–2000) for the first 12 years of his life after his parents separated.
 While visiting relatives in Mississippi, he took to shooting and hunting at an early age, partly out of necessity to help feed his poor family.
 He would go into the woods with his dog and pretend to be a soldier and hunt imaginary Japanese soldiers with the German Mauser which his father, a veteran of two wars, brought back from World War II.
-He hunted at that early age with a .22-caliber Stevens Model 15A single-shot rifle.
+He hunted at that early age with a .22-caliber J. C. Higgins rifle.

 Hathcock dreamed of being a Marine throughout his childhood and so on May 20, 1959, his 17th birthday, he enlisted in the United States Marine Corps.
 He married Josephine "Jo" Bryan (née Broughton; 1930–2016) on the date of the Marine Corps birthday, November 10, 1962.
 Jo gave birth to a son, whom they named Carlos Norman Hathcock III.